michaeljosephwatson/kafka-kiosk-pipeline/README.md

 * source .venv/bin/activate
 * pip3 install -r requirements.txt

-Will need to set your .env to have the following properties to run every file:ß
+Will need to set your .env to have the following properties to run every file:

 * ACCESS_KEY_ID
 * SECRET_ACCESS_KEY